 10) What about a sales tax?
 Is that off the table?

 Well, nothing's off the table, but it certainly doesn't look like the path of least resistance.
-As noted above, polls have thus far not shown much support of an extension of the Miller Park tax or a new sales tax, and there's plenty of work that would likely need to happen before it would be approved.
+As noted above, polls have thus far not shown much of any support of an extension of the Miller Park tax or a new sales tax, and there's plenty of work that would likely need to happen before it would be approved.
 Milwaukee officials would first have to get neighboring counties behind a joint funding approach--not easy considering Ozaukee, Racine and Waukesha have already passed resolutions opposing a regional tax.
 Or Milwaukee could change its mind and be willing to go it alone.
-In either scenario it appears that Gov. Walker and state legislators would insist on passage of a local referendum first, so it appears unlikely that a sales tax would ever happen without voters first consenting to it..
+In either scenario it appears that Gov. Walker and state legislators would insist on passage of a local referendum first, so it appears unlikely that a sales tax would ever happen without voters first consenting to it.

 11) So other than a jock tax, is a TIF the most likely approach for raising public money?